keithjjones/hostintel/README.md

 This tool is used to collect various intelligence sources for hosts.
 Hosts are identified by FQDN host name, Domain, or IP address.
+The output is in CSV format and sent to STDOUT so the data can be saved or piped into another program.
+Since the output is in CSV format, spreadsheets such as Excel or database systems will easily be able to import the data.

 ```
 $ python hostintel.py -h